EthicalLogic-Archipelago-Org/Sonic-Heroes-AP-Client/README.md

 - Charmy Trap

 ## Special Thanks
-Thanks to EthicalLogic for developing the APWorld, Sewer56 for Reloaded-II, and Mayo and Seri for help playtesting.
+Thanks to EthicalLogic for developing the APWorld and taking over development of the Mod, Sewer56 for Reloaded-II, and Mayo and Seri for help playtesting.

 [![Game Banana](https://gamebanana.com/mods/embeddables/582396?type=large)](https://gamebanana.com/mods/582396)